Biomass (energy)

-Biomass (for energy) is matter from recently living (but now dead) organisms which is used for bioenergy production.
-Examples include wood, wood residues, energy crops, agricultural residues, and organic waste from industry and households.
+In the context of energy production, biomass is matter from recently living (but now dead) organisms which is used for bioenergy production.
+Examples include wood, wood residues, energy crops, agricultural residues including straw, and organic waste from industry and households.
 Wood and wood residues is the largest biomass energy source today.
 Wood can be used as a fuel directly or processed into pellet fuel or other forms of fuels.
-Other plants can also be used as fuel, for instance corn, switchgrass, miscanthus and bamboo.
+Other plants can also be used as fuel, for instance maize, switchgrass, miscanthus and bamboo.
 The main waste feedstocks are wood waste, agricultural waste, municipal solid waste, and manufacturing waste.
 Upgrading raw biomass to higher grade fuels can be achieved by different methods, broadly classified as thermal, chemical, or biochemical.

 The climate impact of bioenergy varies considerably depending on where biomass feedstocks come from and how they are grown.
-For example, burning wood for energy releases carbon dioxide; those emissions can be significantly offset if the trees that were harvested are replaced by new trees in a well-managed forest, as the new trees will absorb carbon dioxide from the air as they grow.
-However, the establishment and cultivation of bioenergy crops can displace natural ecosystems, degrade soils, and consume water resources and synthetic fertilisers.
+For example, burning wood for energy releases carbon dioxide.
+Those emissions can be significantly offset if the trees that were harvested are replaced by new trees in a well-managed forest, as the new trees will remove carbon dioxide from the air as they grow.
+However, the farming of biomass feedstocks can reduce biodiversity, degrade soils and take land out of food production.
+It may also consume water for irrigation and fertilisers.

-In 2020 biomass produced 58 EJ (exajoules) of energy, compared to 172 EJ from crude oil, 157 EJ from coal, 138 EJ from natural gas, 29 EJ from nuclear, 16 EJ from hydro and 15 EJ from wind, solar and geothermal combined.
-Approximately 86% of modern bioenergy is used for heating applications, with 9% used for transport and 5% for electricity.
-Most of the global bioenergy is produced from forest resources.

-The IEA's Net Zero by 2050 scenario calls for traditional bioenergy to be phased out by 2030, with modern bioenergy's share increasing from 6.6% in 2020 to 13.1% in 2030 and 18.7% in 2050.
-The IPCC (Intergovernmental Panel on Climate Change) believes that bioenergy has a significant climate change mitigation potential if implemented correctly.
-Most of the IPCC's pathways including substantial contributions from bioenergy in 2050 (average at 200 EJ).